terabyte/sebot/api.md

 ## Admin API calls

-These calls are for doing things to the data, like linking responses to questions, creating and deleting questions, adding responses, etc.
+These admin/editor calls for doing things to the data, like linking responses to questions, creating and deleting questions, adding responses, etc.

-### createSQ
+### createQst

-Create a new SQ.
+Create a new question.
 The text field is required.

 Input:

 	{
-		action: "createSQ",
+		action: "createQst",
-		text: "[ text of the SQ ]"		// text of the SQ
+		text: "[ text of the question ]"		// text of the question }
-	}

 Output:

 	{
 		error: null,
-		sq_id: <ID>			// the id of the newly created question }
+		qid: <ID>			// the id of the newly created question }

-### updateSQ
+### updateQst

-Modify an existing SQ.
+Modify an existing question.

 Input:

 	{
-		action: "updateSQ",
+		action: "updateQst",
-		sq_id: <ID>,				// ID of the SQ to update
+		qid: <ID>,						// ID of the question to update
-		text: "[text of the SQ]",	// new text for the SQ
+		text: "[text of the question]",	// new text for the question }
-	}

 Output: